 It’s from Loft in 2021, the Chevron Dress Flounce Pocket, so I am linking a few other dresses I love.
 Note: that if you do purchase this specific dress on resale somewhere, you will need to wear a stretchy “tube bra” over your regular bra because it clings a bit at the chest.

-Boden’s Easy T-Shirt Midi Dress comes in several colors, solids and patterns, in sizes from 2-22.
+I love Sézane’s Alani dress.
+Shirt-dress styles are classic.
+I own several and wear them often.
+For something colorful, Boden’s Linen Kaftan Maxi comes in two pretty options, a solid coral and a stripe, in sizes from 2-22.
 I own one dress by Boden and would happily fill my closet with them.
-They are very well made and comfortable.
+They are well-made and comfortable.

 11. Trench Coat

 If you don’t already own a trench coat this could be the piece you invest in, especially if you are headed to Europe in spring.
 The classic trench is versatile and a true wardrobe staple.

 Mine is 10+ years old, by Tory Burch.
 However, this classic style will now and forever be available from a variety of retailers.
 The old-school original was made by Burberry in 1916, so I’ve included it below, as well as a couple of stylish alternatives.
 You could go with grey or black but not if your style inspiration is the same as mine – Audrey Hepburn in Breakfast at Tiffany’s.

 I really like the J. Crew Classic Trench: available in tan or navy, sizes 00 to 24.